LangProc/langproc-cw/docs/extension_ideas.md

 #### Loop-invariant code motion (LICM)

 Move computations out of loops when they don’t depend on loop iteration.
+Again, beware of side-effects which cannot be removed: `*x = 0` may be loop-invariant, but in many cases removing it is invalid.

 Before: